zencart/documentation/content/user/admin_pages/admins/admin_account.md

 weight: 200
 ---

 Admin Account is like the [Admin Users](/user/admin_pages/admins/admin_users) page, but filtered to only show the currently logged in admin account.
+It's the currently-logged-in Admin user's "profile" page.

 ![Admin Users](/images/admin_account.png)